xinqian-mit/API_Phonons/Readme.md

 #### Dispersion_Zr_hcp_gap:
 This is a fairly simple example for computing phonon dispersion of hcp-phase of Zr.

-I provided a soap based machine learning potential for hcp-Zr.
+I provided a machine learning GAP potential for hcp-Zr.
 With the LD_quipGap_phonopy_NAC.py computes the harmonic force constants (FC2), while thirorder_gap.py computes third order anharmonic force constants (FC3).
 The usage of thirdorder_gap_mp.py is the same as thirdorder_vasp.py for ShengBTE, execute with: